DIGITALLY RE-MASTERED AND RESTORED

 Featuring Music By Blondie, DNA, The Plastics and Others

 “Jam-packed with riveting performances by some of the hottest underground Gotham bands of the early ’80s, “Downtown 81? is an extraordinary real-life snapshot of hip, arty, clubland Manhattan in the post-punk era.” -Variety “Basquiat is a joy to watch.
-He floats through the movie with cool grace and unflagging energy.” – ArtForum “Gives us a glimpse of the city as it was, suggesting that there was something revolutionary, even inspiring, about those days of not-so yore.” – Chicago Tribune
+He floats through the movie with cool grace and unflagging energy.” – ArtForum

-For some it would be hard to imagine New York City before Starbucks’ inhabited every street corner, but in 1981 the streets of downtown Manhattan were occupied by abandoned buildings, drug dealers, prostitutes, strip clubs and porn shops.
-Hidden among the ruins of these pre-Giuliani streets was an underground scene bubbling with new music, new talent, new art and new expression all merging into one powerful force of energy.
+For some, it would be hard to imagine New York City before Starbucks’ inhabited every street corner, but in 1981 the streets of downtown Manhattan were occupied by abandoned buildings, drug dealers, prostitutes, strip clubs and porn shops.
+Hidden among the ruins of these pre-Giuliani streets was an underground scene bubbling with new music, new talent, new art, and new expression all merging into one powerful force of energy.

-Into the middle of this cultural explosion comes the documentary-style film Downtown 81 (aka New York Beat Movie), an imaginative, fantastical drama shot circa 1981, featuring at-the-time obscure artists poised for fame such as Jean-Michel Basquiat, Debbie Harry, Fab Five Freddy and Lee Quinones to name a few.
+Into the middle of this cultural explosion comes the documentary-style film Downtown 81 (aka New York Beat Movie), an imaginative, fantastical drama shot circa 1981, featuring at-the-time obscure artists poised for fame such as Jean-Michel Basquiat, Debbie Harry, Fab Five Freddy, and Lee Quinones to name a few.
 Not only does Downtown 81 present an electric synergy between modern art, hip-hop and new wave music, it also provides a looking glass into an historic frame of New York City’s cultural storyboard.

 Downtown 81 immediately introduces audiences to a young artist, Jean-Michel Basquiat, 19-years old and prior to his discovery by Andy Warhol, a struggling hipster artist wandering the streets of Alphabet City on the hunt for funds to avoid eviction.
-With a painting in tow, he travels through downtown nightclubs, happening parties and underground joints while encountering painters, models, junkies, graffiti artists, rappers and rockers along the way — not to mention a fairy tale princess disguised as a bag lady (Blondie’s Debbie Harry), among many other familiar cameos.
+With painting in tow, he travels through downtown nightclubs, happening parties, and underground joints while encountering painters, models, junkies, graffiti artists, rappers and rockers along the way — not to mention a fairy tale princess disguised as a bag lady (Blondie’s Debbie Harry), among many other familiar cameos.